Do you have a high school writer that doesn’t like to write? Here’s part 2 of our 10 tips for teaching a reluctant high school writer!

 - Work on the styles one by one moving from simplest in form (expository, narrative, and descriptive) to more difficult (persuasive and comparison/contrast).
 Most students like certain styles over others, which is natural.
 Be as encouraging as possible when your student finds a style that fits his personality.
 In fact, consider adding an additional assignment to fit that style.
 It will build confidence.
 Allow more time for the styles that do not appeal to your student.

-- Before beginning any essay writing, read through examples of essays in that style to help your student have a very clear understanding of the format.
-Reassure your student that there will be multiple draft opportunities to get it right.
+- Have your student read through examples the type of essay she’s learning before beginning to write, to help her have a crystal clear understanding of the essay format.
+Reassure your high school writer that there will be multiple draft opportunities to get it right.
+Writing is not a “one-and-done” project.

 - Outlining is essential for every student (different outline types are discussed in our Teacher’s Manual for 6th-12th grades).
 Mastering this skill will provide structure and again, build confidence in a reluctant writer’s ability to get the assignment completed.